wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 <a href="emmylahouel.com" target="_blank">emmylahouel.com</a> · Insta <a href="https://instagram.com/emmylahouel" target="_blank">@emmylahouel</a> <a href="https://instagram.com/merakicollectivept" target="_blank">@merakicollectivept</a> · X <a href="https://x.com/EmmyLahouel" target="_blank">@EmmyLahouel</a>
 <hr>
 **JP Hon** · *How Are You?*

+This piece explores JP's emotional journey, navigating the cultural differences and her personal struggles after moving from Hong Kong to the UK.<br>The choreographer and performer questions the complexity of adaptation and the gap between how we feel and what we actually express, revealing our fragilities and vulnerabilities.

+Content Warning: please click [here](/warnings).

+JP was born & raised in Hong Kong and graduated from the Hong Kong Academy for Performing Arts in 2021, majoring in contemporary dance.
+In 2022 she moved to the UK to continue her journey as an international dance artist.
+Currently Manchester-based, she is working as an apprentice company dancer with Company Chameleon.
+JP trains in various dance styles and movement practices, including contemporary dance, ballet, popping, acrobatics, hip-hop, jazz, and yoga.
+She is passionate about blending these styles, exploring interdisciplinary possibilities, and maximizing versatility in her work.

 Insta <a href="https://instagram.com/jp.hon" target="_blank">@jp.hon</a>
 <hr>
 **KUDERA + MPEARSONATER** · *What Have We Become?*

+Content Warning: please click [here](/warnings).

+KUDERA's collection of garments and accessories are made from single use plastics, fast fashion, and other materials destined for the landfill.<br>Solo danced by Mary Pearson.<br>Immersive digital habitat co-created by electro-acoustic composer Caterina McEvoy and multimedia artist & production designer Noel Jones.<br>Made in collaboration with dance makers Amy Voris & Laura Doehler.<br>Part of a larger work-in-progress supported using public funding by Arts Council England, Developing Your Creative Practice.

+KUDERA + MPEARSONATER is an ongoing collaboration between garment designer and textile artist Alena Kudera + dancer and performance maker Mary Pearson, in search of an embodied and felt response to environmental crisis.

 Insta <a href="https://instagram.com/kudera.a" target="_blank">@kudera.a</a> <a href="https://instagram.com/mpearsonater" target="_blank">@mpearsonater</a>
 <hr>